flaviagmiranda/bauty/README.md

 back-end: **npm run dev**

 ### THE PROBLEM
-Creating an e-commerce website to prectice both front and back-end skills, such as React, CSS, Authorisation and Authentication, working with API's, and much more.
+Creating an e-commerce website to practice both front and back-end skills, such as React, CSS, Authorisation and Authentication, working with API's, and much more.

 ### THE GOAL
 Create a MVP make-up and cosmetics e-commerce website in which is easy to find products and prices.